Dynamic Mixture of Experts Models for Online Prediction: Inference, prediction and model comparison

-However, it is well known that the initial factors in the marginal likelihood (\ref{eq:sequential marginal likelihood-1}) are sensitive to the initial prior for the parameters \citep{villani2009regression}.
-One can therefore use only the $J^{\star}$ last time periods, which is often referred to as the log predictive score when defined as an average on the log scale:

-For the models proposed in Section \ref{sec:Applications-and-simulations}, we set $J^{\star}$ to $\nicefrac{J}{2}$ since we assume that the particle approximation to the marginal likelihood should be stable after $\nicefrac{J}{2}$.
+where $\gamma_{j}^{m}$ are generated from the transition distribution $p(\boldsymbol{\gamma}_{j}|\boldsymbol{\gamma}_{j-1}^{m})$.
+Different predictive scores are defined as functions of \eqref{eq:sequential marginal likelihood-1}.
+One particular example is the log predictive score where $J^{*} \in [1,\ldots,J)$.
+The LPS is generally sensitive to the initial distribution of the parameters \citep{villani2009regression}.
+We therefore use the last $\nicefrac{J}{2}$ data batches to compute the LPS for the models in Section \ref{subsec:Software-trouble-reports}; i.e $J^{\star} = \nicefrac{J}{2}$.
+We assume that the particle approximation to the marginal likelihood should be stable after $j=\nicefrac{J}{2}$.
 Computing the $LPS$ for different combinations of the number of mixture components $K$ and the discount factor $\alpha$ makes it possible to select good values for these model specification parameters.